OpenTranslationBible/open-bible/en-GB/43.John/md/john-10.md

 ## John 10:3

-The gatekeeper opens the gate for him, and the sheep hear his voice.
-He calls his own sheep by name and leads them out.
+The gatekeeper allows him to enter, and the sheep come then they hear his voice.
+He calls his own sheep by name and they follow him.

 ## John 10:4